 The history of Return On Investment (ROI) has an unexpected, long and explosive history.
 Originally known as the ‘DuPont Analysis’, the organisation began using its uniquely created formula in the 1920s.
-It was invented by Donaldson Brown (a DuPont explosives salesman) in 1912, as an efficiency report with a view to improve performance in the company.The ROI formula we use today hasn’t changed much, still containing three distinct elements as part of its calculation in its purest form:
+It was invented by Donaldson Brown (a DuPont explosives salesman) in 1912, as an efficiency report with a view to improve performance in the company.The marketing ROI formula we use today hasn’t changed much, still containing three distinct elements as part of its calculation in its purest form:

 The theory used comparisons with like-minded industries or organisations as follows: